zuluana/Halia/README.md

 -  **Independent**:  Not coupled with a particular back-end or front-end technology.
 -  **Philosophy**:  Extensibility is a first-class concern as discussed in [Plugin Pattern](#plugin-pattern).

 Halia is a generic, extensible dependency injection (DI) framework.
-However, we use it to generate apps at runtime using the [Plugin Pattern](#plugin-pattern).
+We use it to generate apps at runtime using the [Plugin Pattern](#plugin-pattern).

 Build "Plugins" to encapsulate and inject features into your app (or other plugins).
 This keeps features simple, de-coupled, and open for extension.